How do I introduce the doddl baby spoon?

 – The size of the scoop of food your baby feels comfortable placing in the mouth has increased

-Therefore, in reality, your baby may be ready to switch to children’s cutlery anytime between 11 and 18 months old.
+In reality, your baby may be ready to switch or start on doddl children’s cutlery anytime between 11 and 18 months old.
 But there’s no hurry.
 If you follow the above guidance then they’ll switch when they are ready, making for an easy and more enjoyable transition.

 Why is there a fork in the doddl baby set?